Chapter 4 : Chapter 4

-Frustrated, I peek through the tiny crack of my blanket.
+Sunlight gouged my eyes as soon as the curtains drew open.
+Frustrated, I peeked at the clock through the crack of my blanket.
 Perfect.
-There was five minutes until class began.
+There was five minutes till class.

-After being concealed in a broom closet with the Wotters and receiving a week’s worth of detention from Fitch, I was on a new mission to avoid every single one of them.
-I have never in my entire six years of Hogwarts, been given that many detentions in ONE year.
-A tear almost betrayed my eyes, slipping down my cheek.
+After being concealed in a broom closet with James’ entire family and receiving a week’s worth of detention from Fitch, I was on a new mission to avoid every single one of them.
+I have never in my entire six years of Hogwarts, been given a detention.
+A tear almost betrayed my eyes in front of them, slipping down my cheek.

-The Potters and Wesley’s on the other hand, celebrated the fact that they didn’t receive three month of detention.
-The look on their faces disgusted me and the thought of going to class to face them sickened me.
+The Potters and Wesley’s on the other hand, celebrated the fact that they didn’t receive three months worth of detention.
+The looks on their faces sickened me.

 “APRIL ROSE!”
-Rose screams in her motherly, shrill tone.
-“Get in the shower right now!
-You have Ancient Runes in five minutes.
-Do not be late!”
-I reluctantly pull the sheets just enough down to see Rose exit the dorm.
+Rose screamed in her motherly, shrilled tone, “Get in the shower right now!
+You have Ancient Runes in five minutes.”
+I reluctantly pulled down my sheets, just enough to see Rose exit the dorm.

 “Damn owls.”
-I curse.
-I grudgingly head towards the window before the owl cracks his beak.
-I swing the drapes apart and find that my suspicion is confirmed.
-There stands a lanky owl.
-He is casually hovering outside with an apple between his twig-like hands.
+I cursed.
+I grudgingly headed towards the window before the owl could crack his beak.
+Separating the drapes, my suspicion was confirmed.
+There stood a lanky owl, casually hovering outside with an apple between his twig-like hands.

 “I have the morning free.”
-The owl squawks lazily.
+The owl squawked lazily.
 “Get dressed.”

 I should probably tell you that the pathetic owl is in fact a stupid Weasley.

 “Please god.
 This has to be a nightmare!”
-I pleaded, wishing that this were in fact a delusion.
-“Not a Weasley!
-Exceptions only apply to Rose.
+I pleaded, wishing this were in fact a delusion.
+“Not another Weasley!
 I’ve had enough of the others.
-I’m going to become the crazy, psychotic woman who ends up in a mental ward or in a room filled with cats if I spend another second with you guys. ” I cry in one breath.
+I’m going to become the crazy, psychotic woman who ends up in a mental ward or in a room filled with cats if I spend another second with you guys,” I cried.